brigittehogan/CS-5010-Project/README.md

 # Major Tasks
 - PRE-PROCESSING, SAVE/READ CSV
--- Perform data pre-processing, data cleaning, outlier removal, etc to sanitize your data, if necessary o Save your data in a .csv file (or other format as appropriate for your data set and project scenario) o Read in data to your program from the .csv file
+-- Perform data pre-processing, data cleaning, outlier removal, etc to sanitize your data, if necessary -- Save your data in a .csv file (or other format as appropriate for your data set and project scenario) -- Read in data to your program from the .csv file

 - DATAFRAME & CALCULATIONS
    o (Optional - do as appropriate) Process the data or perform any calculations or statistics on it before storing the data into a data frame (see next step) o Save the data into one or more data frame data structure (or other structure as appropriate) (review lecture notes/examples)